SAGE: Shape-Adapting Gated Experts for Adaptive Histopathology Image Segmentation: Related Work

 \section{Related Work}

-\textbf{Medical Image Segmentation.} Image segmentation in the medical domain has been at the forefront of computational pathology, allowing detailed analysis of cellular and tissue-level morphology.
-Traditional approaches conducted based on pixel intensities, region growing, and/or evolution of boundaries are inherently very sensitive to noise and morphology variation.
-The emergence of deep learning has significantly influenced image segmentation, and its application was first proposed with U-Net\cite{ronneberger2015unet}, with subsequent improvements over enhanced backbones such as ResNet\cite{ResNet}, EfficientNet\cite{EfficientNetRM}, ConvNeXt\cite{ConvNext}, and others with hierarchical designs such as U-Net++\cite{zhou2018unet++}.
-Recent research further emphasizes data efficiency and cross-domain generalization.
-Foundation models such as MedSAM~\cite{medSAM} and SAM-Med2D/3D~\cite{sun2024sammed2d} leverage large-scale pretraining with task-guided segmentation to yield transferable representations across modalities.
-However, domain heterogeneity and scarce annotations hinder robust adaptation to histopathology.
-Semi-supervised approaches, including C2GMatch~\cite{C2GMatch}, mitigate this issue via weak-to-strong consistency learning, reflecting a shift toward data-efficient, domain-adaptive segmentation.
+\paragraph{Medical Image Segmentation} Medical image segmentation is a core component of computational pathology because it enables quantitative analysis of cellular and tissue morphology.
+Earlier methods based on intensity thresholds, region growing, and contour evolution are sensitive to noise and staining variation.
+Deep learning substantially improved robustness, starting from U-Net~\cite{ronneberger2015unet} and extending to stronger encoders such as ResNet~\cite{ResNet}, EfficientNet~\cite{EfficientNetRM}, ConvNeXt~\cite{ConvNext}, and nested designs such as U-Net++~\cite{zhou2018unet++}.
+Recent studies emphasize data efficiency and transferability: foundation models such as MedSAM~\cite{medSAM} and SAM-Med2D/3D~\cite{sun2024sammed2d} leverage large-scale pretraining, while semi-supervised methods such as C2GMatch~\cite{C2GMatch} improve performance under limited annotations.
+However, severe domain heterogeneity in histopathology still makes robust cross-domain adaptation challenging.

-\textbf{Hybrid U-Net Architectures.} Recent advances in medical image segmentation, however, have seen growth in efforts to enlarge the receptive fields and allow global context comprehension, keeping computational overhead in check.
-The models based on the transformer structure, such as TransUNet~\cite{chen2024transunet}, Swin-UNet~\cite{cao2022swin}, and SegFormer~\cite{xie2021segformer}, can understand long State-space models, such as U-Mamba\cite{ma2024u} and Swin U-Mamba\cite{liu2024swin}, address this by modeling globally in linear time with recurrent operators, making it feasible to segment large-scale datasets, although high Meanwhile, Mixture-of-Experts models such as MoE-NuSeg~\cite{wu2025moe} improve adaptability by dynamically routing representations towards specialized experts, better accommodating heterogeneous tissue

-\textbf{Mixture of Experts.} The Mixture of Experts (MoE) architecture offers a scalable approach, with sparsely gated MoE networks~\cite{sparseMoE} allowing only a few experts to be activated by each input, making it possible to build huge models without an exponentially increased computational requirement.
-Later models, such as DeepSeekMoE~\cite{deepseekMoE}, optimize routing efficiency, making it feasible to build models of trillion parameters, and sigmoid gating functions~\cite{sigmoidGatingMoE, sigmoid_attention} allow better efficiency and robustness

-Regarding vision tasks, MoE architectures support modality- and task-adaptation, as shown in multimodal routing learning ~\cite{mixtureCNN} and adaptive multi-tasking MoE ~\cite{Ada-MV}.
-Layer-adaptive routing is improved by decoder-centric approaches ~\cite{mixture-of-low-rank}.
-The majority of existing MoE approaches consider routing at either token or spatial resolutions, without considering model depth.
-This is addressed by MoLEx ~\cite{molex}, by applying routing at each individual layer, considering each one as an expert.
-Building on this principle, SAGE introduces layer-adaptive expert gating for dynamic, shape-aware integration across depth.